Satellite SMS check-in on Android

 How to prepare your Android phone for satellite check-in before heading off-grid — set Google Messages as default, save the service number, and verify your carrier supports satellite SMS.

-When you are in a dead zone with no cellular or Wi-Fi signal, the satellite SMS check-in lets you check in and reset your safety timer by sending a short pre-filled text message through Google Messages.
+When you are in a dead zone with no cellular or Wi-Fi signal, the satellite SMS check-in lets you check in and reset your Check-in Timer by sending a short pre-filled text message through Google Messages.
 Your carrier's satellite network carries the message — no separate satellite device needed.

 This guide covers what you need to set up before your trip.
 Whether the message travels via satellite or regular cellular, the check-in works identically on Trailkeep's end.